How to pronounce “Nixtamal”?

 Overlays offer better compositionality than

-input.*.followsbutfollowsis treated more as the preferred option -
+input.*.followsbutfollowshas been treated more as the preferred option, with many not exposing an overlay -

-Patching inputs are not intuitive & some really wild options have been propused to try to deal with it
+Patching inputs are not intuitive & some really wild options like involving the module system have been proposed to try to deal with it

 If you want to know about flakes schema criticisms, you can ask other places 🙂